-An international team of researchers from the European XFEL together with colleagues from the Max-Born Institute in Berlin – partners of OPTOlogic, Universities of Berlin and Hamburg, The University of Tokyo, the Japanese National Institute of Advanced Industrial Science and Technology (AIST), the Dutch Radboud University, Imperial College London, and Hamburg Center for Ultrafast Imaging, have presented new ideas for ultrafast multi-dimensional spectroscopy of strongly correlated solids.
+An international team of researchers from the European XFEL, along with colleagues from the Max-Born Institute in Berlin (partners of OPTOlogic), Universities of Berlin and Hamburg, The University of Tokyo, the Japanese National Institute of Advanced Industrial Science and Technology (AIST), the Dutch Radboud University, Imperial College London, and Hamburg Center for Ultrafast Imaging, have presented new ideas for ultrafast multi-dimensional spectroscopy of strongly correlated solids.
 This work has now been published in Nature Photonics.

-At the same time, it challenges our experimental and theoretical tools, because transformations between these states are often associated with phase transitions.
-Phase transitions are transformations that do not develop smoothly from one stage to the next but may occur suddenly and quickly, in particular when the material is interacting with light.
-What are the pathways of charge and energy flow during such a transition?
+At the same time, these materials challenge our experimental and theoretical tools because transformations between these states often involve phase transitions.
+Phase transitions do not develop smoothly from one stage to the next but may occur suddenly and quickly, particularly when light interacts with the material.
+How do pathways of charge and energy flow during such a transition?
 How quickly does it occur?
-Can light be used to control it and to sculpt the electron correlations?
-Can the light bring the material into a state that the material wouldn’t find itself in under the usual circumstances?
-These are the types of questions that can be addressed with powerful and sensitive devices like X-ray lasers such as the European XFEL in Schenefeld near Hamburg, and/or with the modern optical tools of attosecond science (1 attosecond = 10-18 sec).
+Can light control it and sculpt the electron correlations?
+Can light bring the material into a state that it wouldn’t find itself in under usual circumstances?
+Powerful and sensitive devices like X-ray lasers such as the European XFEL in Schenefeld near Hamburg, and modern optical tools of attosecond science (1 attosecond = 10^-18 sec), address these types of questions.

 Reference: Sub-cycle multidimensional spectroscopy of strongly correlated materials, V. N. Valmispild, E. Gorelov, M. Eckstein, A. I. Lichtenstein, H. Aoki, M. I. Katsnelson, M. Yu.
 Ivanov & O. Smirnova, Nature Photonics (2024)

-As you may know, the project has the objective of understanding light-matter interactions in 2D materials and aim to control the properties of these materials through light.
-During the entire day, in-depth discussions and vivid interactions between the partners revolved on how to achieve control of these interactions at attosecond timescales and study the dynamics of materials when you apply these such ultra-fast pulses of light to the layers of material, delving into the world of high harmonic generation, trefoil fields, phonons, excitons, electronics structures, logic operations, valleytronics, and many more.
+As a brief overview, the project aims to gain a comprehensive understanding of light-matter interactions in 2D materials and ultimately control the properties of these materials through light manipulation.
+Throughout the course of the day, partners actively participated in in-depth discussions and lively interactions, with a particular focus on achieving control of these interactions at attosecond timescales.
+In greater detail, they delved into studying the dynamic behavior of materials when exposed to ultra-fast pulses of light, exploring various phenomena such as high harmonic generation, trefoil fields, phonons, excitons, electronic structures, logic operations, valleytronics, and more.

 ICREA Prof at ICFO Maciej Lewenstein is among members selected in this year’s class.

 The Board of Directors of Optica (formerly OSA) recently elected 129 members from 26 countries to the Society’s 2024 Fellow Class.
-Optica Fellows are selected based on several factors, including outstanding contributions to research, business, education, engineering and service to Optica and its community.
-ICREA Professor at ICFO Dr. Maciej Lewenstein was among the members selected to belong to this year’s Fellows Class “for outstanding theoretical contributions to atto-optics, atto-science, quantum optics, and quantum information.”
+Optica selects Fellows based on several factors, including outstanding contributions to research, business, education, engineering, and service to Optica and its community.
+Thus, ICREA Professor at ICFO Dr. Maciej Lewenstein joins this year’s Fellows Class “for outstanding theoretical contributions to atto-optics, atto-science, quantum optics, and quantum information.”

-Fellows are Optica members who have served with distinction in the advancement of optics and photonics.
-The Fellow Members Committee, led by Chair Ofer Levi, University of Toronto, Canada, reviewed 216 nominations submitted by current Fellows.
-As Fellows can account for no more than 10 percent of the total membership, the election process is highly competitive.
-Candidates are recommended by the Fellow Members Committee and approved by the Awards Council and Board of Directors.
+Optica recognizes Fellows who have served with distinction in advancing optics and photonics.
+Specifically, Chair Ofer Levi from the University of Toronto, Canada, led the Fellow Members Committee, which reviewed 216 nominations submitted by current Fellows.
+Since Fellows can account for no more than 10 percent of the total membership, the election process remains highly competitive.
+Consequently, the Fellow Members Committee recommends candidates, and the Awards Council and Board of Directors approve them.

 About Optica